• Home

 umbrella tree in Ravello

-Ravello is located high atop the Amalfi Coast and it’s more secluded than the rest of the towns.
-There are no beaches in Ravello however, it doesn’t take away from its charm.
-Whether you’re strolling around the main piazza or visiting the gorgeous villas you’ll want to dedicate at least a half-day to exploring this little gem.
+Perched high above the coastline, Ravello is a beloved day trip on the Amalfi Coast and feels wonderfully more secluded than the busier seaside towns below.
+While there are no beaches here, that doesn’t take away from its magic.
+Between wandering the charming main piazza and visiting its breathtaking historic villas, you’ll want to set aside at least a half-day to fully soak in this little gem.

 Visit Villa Rufolo